StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

 `chmod 755 /usr/local/strongkey/`

 **NOTE:** It is highly recommended to perform the installation as a user other than _root_.
-Specific instructions in the installation process will need _root_ access and those instructions explicitly state so.
-Right after executing them, exit out of the _root_ session and continue.
+Specific instructions in the installation process will require _sudo_ access and those instructions explicitly state so.

-1. Download the binary distribution file [FIDOServer-v#.#.tgz](https://github.com/StrongKey/FIDO-Server).
+1. Download the binary distribution file [FIDOServer-v0.9.tgz](https://github.com/StrongKey/FIDO-Server).

 2.  **Extract the downloaded file** to _/usr/local/strongkey_: